 Standing on the zero Meridian with one foot in the west and one foot in the east

 It isn’t cheap at £16 each and I did expect more for that amount of money.
 Obviously I’m not going to debate with the people who are interested in astronomy and of course, I was happy to get my photo taken standing on the 0 Meridian with one foot in the west and one foot in the east.!
 Among other things, we got there late, 30 minutes before the closing time so we had to rush.
 If you enter the museum, don’t leave out the camera obscura; it is housed in the courtyard of the Royal Observatory and it shows Greenwich and River Thames in a real-time.
 There is a slightly steep walk up a hill to get to the Observatory but the view at the top of the hill is really worth it.
 So even if you don’t visit the Royal Observatory in Greenwich, don’t forget to try the hike to the top, especially if you are around in the area.

 Big Ben under refurbishment until 2021

 As Alessandro said to me, London is a big city, there’s always something going on and you can come back again and again and see a completely different city every time.
-From its high-end shopping places, charming diversity of neighbourhoods, international food courts, the traditional afternoon tea, modern art and 2000 years of history to its pub culture, there is always something to see and do.
+From its high-end shopping places, charming diversity of neighbourhoods, international food courts, the traditional afternoon tea, modern art and 2000 years of history to its pub culture, there is always many thing to do in London.
 In short, it never gets boring here.

-  By the way, know that one of the most wanted landmark of London, Big Ben, is undergoing a refurbishment.
+By the way, know that one of the most famous landmarks in Europe, Big Ben, is undergoing a refurbishment.
 Big Ben will not sound until 2021 with the only exceptions on New Year and Remembrance day (eleventh hour of the eleventh day of the eleventh month).
 Obviously we were a bit disappointed that we couldn’t see it and take some good photos.

 Privacy & Cookies Policy